AliSoftware/Dip/README.md

 This sample uses the Star Wars API provided by swapi.co to fetch Star Wars characters and starships info and display them in TableViews.

-## Author

-Olivier Halligon, olivier@halligon.net

-## License
+## Credits

+This library is authored by **Olivier Halligon**, olivier@halligon.net

-Dip is available under the MIT license.
-See the LICENSE file for more info.
+**Dip** is available under the **MIT license**.
+See the `LICENSE` file for more info.

+The animated GIF at the top of this `README.md` is from [this recipe](http://www.kevinandamanda.com/recipes/appetizer/homemade-soft-cinnamon-sugar-pretzel-bites-with-salted-caramel-dipping-sauce.html) on the yummy blog of [Kevin & Amanda](http://www.kevinandamanda.com/recipes/).
+Go try the recipe!

+The image used as the SampleApp LaunchScreen and Icon is from [Matthew Hine](https://commons.wikimedia.org/wiki/File:Chocolate_con_churros_-_San_Ginés,_Madrid.jpg) and is under _CC-by-2.0_.